jundalisay/sp/content/en/research/bhaskara/siddhanta/verse-3.md

 Verses 10, 11.
 Proof of other methods of computing planetary position.
 Even as the sums or differences of two or more of the numbers of Adhimāsas, Kṣhayāhas, lunations etc give the number of sidereal revolutions of the planets the sums or differences of two or more of the positions of the imaginary planets which go by the names Adhimāsa-graha, Kṣhayāhagraha etc computed out of the numbers of those Adhimāsa Kṣhayāhas etc. give the respective planetary positions.

-So if someone who actually knows how the universe works tells you that the current "models, tools and simplifications" are junk to the point that some are scams, then why would you call that person as moronic?

-So I assume you are less moronic?
-If so then please explain how you propose to achieve anti-gravity, nuclear fusion, free energy, and teleportation in clear terms to get off humans off this planet of morons.

-If you cannot, then you are just another moron in a planet of morons.